 Be aware of potential exposure to pets you may be allergic to.
 Ask ahead when visiting a friend's house so you can come prepared when allergy symptoms hit.

-If you're an owner, try giving your pet a bath every week.
+If you're an owner, try giving your pet a bath regularly.
 This can significantly reduce the allergen count.

 Keep the pet away from your bedroom and consider keeping your pet in certain areas of the house.